 Answer: 1, 2, and 3 (1 + 2 + 3 = 6 and 1 x 2 x 3 = 6).

-Math is not boring and tough when it’s learned with games.
+Math is not boring and tough when one can learn it with games!

-SplashLearn is committed to infusing learning with fun, with personalised learning plans, interactive games and rewards and real-time progress dashboard.
-See why parents of 40 million kids use SplashLearn.
+SplashLearn is committed to infusing learning with fun, with personalized learning plans, interactive games, rewards and a real-time progress dashboard.
+Find out why parents of over 40 million kids use SplashLearn.

 - Riddle: What is in seasons, seconds, centuries, and minutes but not in decades, years, or days?